Optimal detection of weak positive latent dependence between two sequences of multiple tests: Numerical results

 so that the non-null signals were very strong.
 Finally, under $H_A$, the dependency parameter $\beta$ was set to $\beta_1\vee\beta_2+0.01$, corresponding to either 251, 89, or 28 signals that were non-null in both sequences.

-The distance covariance method of \citet{szekely2009brownian} and the HHG test of \citet{heller2016consistent} were not implemented for computational reasons, as $p$ is quite large in these simulations.
-The remaining dependency detection procedures were applied for the purpose of detecting the presence of non-null $I_{1j}$.
-For comparison, the higher criticism method was also applied to the $T_{1j}$. \citet{donoho2004higher} showed that for these simulation settings, the higher criticism statisic is asymptotically optimal among all single-sequence detection methods.
+The distance covariance method of \citet{szekely2009brownian} and the $M^{DDP}_{m\times m}$ test of \citet{heller2016consistent} were not implemented for computational reasons, as $p$ is quite large in these simulations.
+The remaining dependency detection procedures were applied for the purpose of testing $H_0:\pi_1=0$.
+For comparison, the higher criticism method was also applied to the $T_{1j}$. \citet{donoho2004higher} showed that for these simulation settings, the higher criticism statistic is asymptotically adaptively optimal among all single-sequence detection methods.
 Its null distribution was approximated using 200 simulated realizations of $p$ standard normals, and this distribution was used to provide $p$-values.

 Table~\ref{tab:III} reports the empirical type I errors and powers for different values of $\beta_1$.
 The type I error refers to the null hypothesis of independence between $T_{1j}$ and $T_{2j}$, so it does not apply to higher criticism because it does not test independence.
-The proposed $\widehat{\mathcal{D}}$ and the max test of \citet{zhao2016sparse} both had substantial power to detect dependence, and thus to detect signal in $T_{1j}$, even when higher criticism did not.
+The proposed $\widehat{\mathcal{D}}$ and the max test of \citet{zhao2017sparse} both had substantial power to detect dependence, and thus to detect signal in $T_{1j}$, even when higher criticism did not.

-\section{Application to pediatric autoimmune disease}
+\subsection{Application to pediatric autoimmune disease}